alexrainman/ga-feedback/README.md

-The user can select how they feel about the app and fill in a text box.
+The user can select how they feel about the app and type their opinion in a text box.
 Once the user clicks <em>Submit</em> the form disappears and a Thank you message shows up.

-All messages are saved as "Feedback" Events in Google Analytics.
+All submissions are saved as "Feedback" Events in Google Analytics.

 ## Feedback Dashboard